DataBreeze/dbz/src/modules/Source/components/README.md

 ----
 ## Four Modes for each source.

 - **Multi** Mode - displays multiple records in a list, table or index view.
+MultiInit.jsx, MultiSwitch.jsx and others.

-- **Detail** Mode - Displays a single record in a read only view
+- **Detail** Mode - Displays a single record in a read only view.
+DetailInit.jsx, DetailSwitch.jsx and others.

-- **Edit** Mode - Displays a single record in an Edit form for editing
+- **Edit** Mode - Displays a single record in an Edit form for editing.
+EditInit.jsx, EditSwitch.jsx, and others.

-- **New** Mode - Displays a blank form for creating a new record
+- **New** Mode - Displays a blank form for creating a new record.
+NewInit.jsx, NewSwitch.jsxand  others.

 ----
 ## Init component (e.g. MultiInit.jsx)